MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2devtoolsprotocoleventreceiver.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[add_DevToolsProtocolEventReceived](#add_devtoolsprotocoleventreceived) | Subscribe to a DevToolsProtocol event.
+[add_DevToolsProtocolEventReceived](#add_devtoolsprotocoleventreceived) | Subscribe to a `DevToolsProtocol` event.
-[remove_DevToolsProtocolEventReceived](#remove_devtoolsprotocoleventreceived) | Remove an event handler previously added with add_DevToolsProtocolEventReceived.
+[remove_DevToolsProtocolEventReceived](#remove_devtoolsprotocoleventreceived) | Remove an event handler previously added with `add_DevToolsProtocolEventReceived`.

-Obtained from the WebView object via GetDevToolsProtocolEventReceiver.
+Obtained from the WebView object using `GetDevToolsProtocolEventReceiver`.

 ## Members

 #### add_DevToolsProtocolEventReceived

-Subscribe to a DevToolsProtocol event.
+Subscribe to a `DevToolsProtocol` event.

 > public HRESULT [add_DevToolsProtocolEventReceived](#add_devtoolsprotocoleventreceived)([ICoreWebView2DevToolsProtocolEventReceivedEventHandler](icorewebview2devtoolsprotocoleventreceivedeventhandler.md) * handler, EventRegistrationToken * token)

-The handler's Invoke method will be called whenever the corresponding DevToolsProtocol event fires.
-Invoke will be called with an event args object containing the DevTools Protocol event's parameter object as a JSON string.
+The `Invoke` method of the `handler` runs whenever the corresponding `DevToolsProtocol` event runs. `Invoke` runs with an event args object containing the parameter object of the DevTools Protocol event as a JSON string.

 ```cpp
 // Prompt the user to name a CDP event, and then subscribe to that event.